Fully Onboard SLAM for Distributed Mapping with a Swarm of Nano-Drones: Results

-We evaluated the computation time required to run ICP and SLAM.
+Next, we evaluate the computation time required to run ICP and SLAM.
 Since the execution speed is critical for real-time systems, we analyze how different settings for these algorithms impact the execution time.
-For the ICP algorithm, the main parameter that one could change is the maximum number of 2D points in a scan.
-While too many points would lead to an unnecessarily large execution time, not enough points might result in poor scan-matching accuracy.
-Figure~\ref{fig:icp-execution-time} shows how the execution time varies with the size of the scan (with a step of 32), resulting in a purely quadratic dependency.
+For the ICP algorithm, the most critical parameter is the maximum number of 2D points in a scan, which yields to a quadratic increase in the execution time.
+Figure~\ref{fig:icp-execution-time} shows how the execution time varies with the size of the scan, using a step of 32 -- the number of 2D points in a scan frame.
+As expected, the empirical results also show a purely quadratic dependency.
 This is expected because the most dominant computation in ICP is finding the correspondences -- for each point in the first scan, find the closest point in the second scan -- which is implemented as a double for loop.
 Matching the empirical measurements presented by Figure~\ref{fig:icp-execution-time} with the quadratic function $0.002\cdot x^{2} + 0.0135 \cdot x - 3.38$ results in a matching over 99\%.
-While all execution times reported in Figure~\ref{fig:icp-execution-time} are below \SI{1}{\second} and meet the real-time requirements, we choose a scan size of 480 as, according to our experiments, it is the smallest size that does not result in algorithmic divergence -- i.e., finding a wrong solution.
-Memory is not a strong limitation, as the size of a scan is $8*n_{points}$ bytes -- 8 because two floats are necessary to store one 2D point.
-Running ICP requires having two scans in the RAM, and thus a scan size of 480 results in a RAM consumption of 7680 bytes, which is still much smaller than the total amount of \SI{50}{\kilo\byte} available RAM.
+The chosen scan size of 480 points is just below \SI{0.5}{\second} and meets the real-time requirements of the embedded platform.
+Since every ICP iteration implies the same computations, obtaining the execution time of one iteration can be performed by dividing the times reported in Figure~\ref{fig:icp-execution-time} by 10.
+Moreover, running ICP requires having two scans in the memory, and thus, a scan size of 480 results in a memory consumption of \qty{7680}{\byte}, which is still much smaller than the total amount of \SI{50}{\kilo\byte} available Random Access Memory (RAM).